 Jon J.P.
-Warner, MD, Chief, MGH Shoulder Service, Co-Director Boston Shoulder Institute, Professor, Harvard Medical School
+Warner, MD, Chief, MGH Shoulder Service, Director Boston Shoulder Institute, Professor, Harvard Medical School

 Boston, MA 02114

-The Boston Shoulder and Elbow Fellowship is based at the Massachusetts General and Brigham and Women’s Hospitals in Boston, as part of the Partners Healthcare System and Harvard Medical School.
+The Boston Shoulder and Elbow Fellowship is based at the Massachusetts General, as part of the Partners Healthcare System and Harvard Medical School and New England Baptist Hospital in Boston.
 Our mission is to provide regional, national, and international leadership in the advancement of care for problems affecting the shoulder.
 Our training program has formally been in place since the 2001-2002 academic year, having previously existed in some form since 1998.
-Each year we have strived to offer an even better curriculum and training experience to the next generation of shoulder and elbow surgeons by growing and developing our program with cutting edge research and theory.
+Each year we strive to offer an even better curriculum and training experience to the next generation of shoulder and elbow surgeons by growing and developing our program with cutting edge research and theory.

-This is a one-year fellowship program which will be organized with rotations at the Massachusetts General Hospital and Brigham and Women’s Hospital, the two main teaching institutions at Harvard Medical School.
-There are two core physicians who teach the fellows through individual rotations with hands-on learning and mentorship: Dr. Laurence Higgins and Dr. Jon JP Warner, as well as three additional faculty members that are actively involved in teaching our fellows: Dr. Neal Chen, Dr. Arnold Alqueza and Dr. Luke Oh.
-Opportunities for elective rotations are available in four different European locations, and provide novel educational experiences in shoulder and elbow to supplement the Harvard experience.
+This is a one-year fellowship program which will be organized with rotations at the Massachusetts General Hospital and New England Baptist Hospital.
+There is one core physician who will teach the fellows through individual rotations with hands-on learning and mentorship: Dr. Jon JP Warner, as well as three additional faculty members that are actively involved in teaching our fellows: Dr. Neal Chen (MGH), Dr. Andy Jawa (NEBH) and Dr. Luke Oh (MGH).
+Opportunities for elective rotations are available in seven different European locations, and provide novel educational experiences in shoulder and elbow to supplement the Harvard experience.
 This is an optional rotation, and stipend for travel and living expenses is provided by the program.

 Throughout the training program the fellows will be asked to practice cost-effective health care and resource allocation that does not compromise quality of care.
 He/she will need to advocate for quality patient care and assist patients in dealing with system complexities.
 Training is keenly centered upon delivery of integrated care for the patient through an outcome and value driven shoulder care model.
 The experience will entail exposure to all problems affecting the shoulder from arthroscopy to arthroplasty and with an emphasis on complex problem solving.
 Approaches to traumatic and reconstructive management of elbow will also be part of the experience.
 By the end of the program the fellow is expected to be proficient in the management of the entire gamut of shoulder and elbow surgery, from diagnosis to both operative and non-operative management.
 Fellows are credentialed as full Attending Physicians and our program provides a busy operative experience with each fellow involved in over 400 cases either as surgeon or first assistant.